2022 Tattersall’s Tiara Results: Filly Startantes Powers Through To Win

 Redzel attempted a three-peat but only managed to run eighth behind three-year-old Yes Yes Yes in the 2019 The Everest results that saw a new track record set by the young champion.

-For the 2019 edition of The Everest the prize money was boosted to $14 million and another prize money increase in 2020 saw the event offer an unprecedented $15 million in stakes!
+For the 2019 edition of The Everest the prize money was boosted to $14 million and another prize money increase in 2020 saw the event offer an unprecedented $15 million in stakes.
+The Everest prize money was further boosted in 2023 to an incredible $20 million.

 In 2021 trainer Chris Waller won the race for a second time when the favourite Nature Strip ($3.70) saluted for the punters at his third attempt in the event.

-The Everest date has also been moved back and it now runs on the same day as the $5 million Caulfield Cup (2400m) in Melbourne.
+The Everest date sees the event run on the same day as the $5 million Caulfield Cup (2400m) in Melbourne.

-The Everest Day also features another Special Condition feature race with the $1.3 million The Kosciuszko open only to NSW country-trained horses.
+The Everest Day also features another Special Condition feature race, the $2 million The Kosciuszko open only to NSW country-trained horses.
+Other key events on the card include the $1 million Silver Eagle (1300m) and the $2 million Group 3 Sydney Stakes (1200m).

-Each year The Everest results also determine the race name for the Winners Stakes, a million feature run at Rosehill on the same day as Melbourne’s VRC Derby.
+Previously, each year’s The Everest results also determined the race name for the Winners Stakes, a $3 million feature run at Rosehill on the same day as Melbourne’s VRC Derby.

 ---|---|